 NBFCs and HFCs are an important source of financing and will play a key role in taking Indian Economy to $5 trillion: CII

-Under the modified PCGS, sovereign guarantee of up to 20 per cent of first loss will be provided to state-owned banks for purchase of bonds or commercial papers of NBFCs, MFIs and housing finance companies (HFCs) having a credit rating of AA or below, including unrated paper with original maturity of up to one year.
+Under the PCGS 2.0, sovereign guarantee of up to 20 per cent of first loss will be provided to state-owned banks for purchase of bonds or CPs of NBFCs, MFIs and HFCs having a credit rating of AA or below.

-As per the modification, NBFCs/HFCs which have reported under Special Mention Account (SMA-1) category on technical reasons alone during the last one year period prior to August 1, 2018 will be eligible for benefit under the scheme.
+NBFCs/HFCs, which have reported under Special Mention Account (SMA-1) category on technical reasons alone during the last one year period prior to August 1, 2018, will be eligible for benefit under the scheme.

 The SMA-1 refers to those accounts where the principal or interest payment remains overdue between 31-60 days, while SMA-2 pertains to those where the overdue period is between 61-90 days.

 The government has also relaxed the net profit criteria under the scheme.
 Henceforth the entities which have made net profit in at least one of the three financial years of 2017-18, 2018-19 and 2019-20 will be eligible.
 Earlier, entities which made a net profit in 2017-18 or 2018-19 were only eligible.

 The existing PCGS, it may be mentioned, was issued on December 11, 2019 offering sovereign guarantee of up to 10 per cent of first loss to PSBs for purchasing pooled assets rated BBB+ or above up to Rs 1 lakh crore, from financially sound NBFCs.

 Since NBFCs, HFCs and MFIs play a crucial role in sustaining consumption demand as well as capital formation in the small and medium segment, it is essential that they continue to get funding without disruption, and the extended PCGS is expected to systematically enable the same, it said.